Grocery Store Careers: Options, Job Titles, and Descriptions

 Jobs in a Grocery Store

 If your experience with grocery stores is limited to buying food, you’re already familiar with the front-end jobs of cashier and bagger.
-You may also have noticed stockers replenishing items or spoken to customer service representatives.
-Behind those immediately visible roles are workers in management, support, human resources, receiving, and IT.
+You may also have spoken to a customer service representative or noticed stockers replenishing shelves.
+Behind those immediately visible roles, there are also workers in management, support, human resources, receiving, and IT.

 Cashiers are the backbone of any retail establishment, including grocery stores.
 These workers scan merchandise and process payment.
 They take coupons, make change, provide receipts, and perform a host of related tasks.
 They may also perform other customer service tasks like answering questions about merchandise and helping customers sign up for loyalty card programs.
 Cashiers also open and close cash drawers at the start and end of their shifts.

 Skills Needed: Cashiers need top-notch customer service skills, including product knowledge, communication skills, and listening skills.
-They also need job-specific skills like accounting and money skills, including the ability to make change.
+They also need job-specific skills like accounting and money skills, including the ability to make change for cash payments.

 Pay: Cashiers in grocery stores earn an average hourly wage of $12.01, according to the BLS.